Back to blogTEAS Prep

 The TEAS exam is divided into four sections, and each section is scored separately.
 Here’s a breakdown of the sections and how they contribute to your total score:

-1. Reading Comprehension (53 questions): This section assesses your ability to understand, analyze, and interpret written passages.
+1. Reading (45 questions, including 6 unscored): This section assesses your ability to understand, analyze, and interpret written information.

-4. English and Language Usage (28 questions): This section tests your knowledge of grammar, sentence structure, and word usage.
+4. English and Language Usage (37 questions, including 4 unscored): This section tests standard English conventions, knowledge of language, and vocabulary use.

 How Can You Calculate Your TEAS Exam Score?